Select this text to see the highlight effect

 Project Overview

-As a cornerstone of one of the world’s top research institutions, the MIT Libraries website serves a vast and diverse audience, students, faculty, and scholars from every discipline.
+As a cornerstone of one of the world’s top research institutions, the MIT Libraries Website serves a vast and diverse audience, students, faculty, and scholars from every discipline.
 It’s more than a place to borrow books; it’s a digital ecosystem of tools, services, and collections designed to support knowledge creation and discovery.

 But even the best content can fall short if users can’t easily find what they need.

-As a cornerstone of one of the world’s top research institutions, the MIT Libraries website serves a vast and diverse audience, students, faculty, and scholars from every discipline.
+As a cornerstone of one of the world’s top research institutions, the MIT Libraries Website serves a vast and diverse audience, students, faculty, and scholars from every discipline.
 It’s more than a place to borrow books; it’s a digital ecosystem of tools, services, and collections designed to support knowledge creation and discovery.

 But even the best content can fall short if users can’t easily find what they need.

-As a cornerstone of one of the world’s top research institutions, the MIT Libraries website serves a vast and diverse audience, students, faculty, and scholars from every discipline.
+As a cornerstone of one of the world’s top research institutions, the MIT Libraries Website serves a vast and diverse audience, students, faculty, and scholars from every discipline.
 It’s more than a place to borrow books; it’s a digital ecosystem of tools, services, and collections designed to support knowledge creation and discovery.

 But even the best content can fall short if users can’t easily find what they need.